Family Tree Analyzer

 from census searches then click their name to automatically search on Ancestry, Find My Past, Familysearch etc. And lots more.

-This program is under development suggestions are very welcome.
+This program is under constant development and suggestions for improvements and new features are very welcome.
 Please add suggestions via the Issues tab and add suggestion in the subject.
 There are Help pages available under the Documentation tab.

 Once you load your GEDCOM file you can start analysing your tree and displaying some basic reports.
 These reports include: